kgasiorowski/SBU-databases/README.txt

 ---- PART 3 ----

 Tools used:

-scotch box (https://box.scotch.io) (A preconfigured VM linux environment that may be used for quick web development) MySQL
+scotch box (https://box.scotch.io) (A preconfigured VM linux environment that is used for quick local web development) MySQL
 PHP+HTML